 Here are three hands on water cycle experiments.
 These are inspirations and fun experiments for teachers, homeschool parents, and science fair projects.

-Water cycle describes how water moves continuously on Earth.
+Water cycle is also known as hydrologic cycle or hydrological cycle.
+It describes how water moves continuously on Earth.

-In this simple “water cycle in a bag” experiment, we will learn about the water cycle process.
+In this simple “water cycle in a bag” experiment, we will observe the different stages of the water cycle process up close.